 Certainly, as a silver investment, we stick to silver coins and bars.
 They provide a far more predictable, tax-efficient and cost-effective means of investing.
 However, don’t forget that jewellery should be worn and enjoyed, so it really can’t be compared like-for-like with silver bullion.

 Silver grain is small pieces of silver sold by the weight.
 Premiums are low due to a lack of manufacturing cost, but it also reflects the fact that it doesn’t benefit from any of the tax-efficiencies of coins and bars.
 The market for silver grain is also more focused on those wishing to use the grain to make jewellery, so liquidity for selling on your silver investment as grain is diminished.

 Silver-backed assets and electronic silver investments have grown in variety over recent years, as more investors wish to actively trade the market.
 They provide lower cost ways of accessing the market as they avoid the cost of manufacture, delivery and storage.

 However, the risks of these silver investments are different from owning physical silver.

 ETFs don’t offer the comfort of owning the physical silver in your hand which could prove significant as many funds are leveraged with only a small percentage of actual physical silver bullion backing the investment amount.

 For those concerned about the value of fiat paper currencies, they may be disappointed that they never own any actual silver bullion.

 Buckle in, as this type of silver investment is only for the more sophisticated investor.
 For many, silver’s potential massive price gains are the main driving force, rather than market protection and insurance.
 Silver futures contracts provide a means for these people to speculate on the future price of silver.

-While owning physical silver is about taking risk away (and making great returns), investing in silver futures is certainly about taking risk.
+While owning physical silver is about taking the risk away (and making great returns), investing in silver futures is certainly about taking the risk.
 But with great risk, comes great potential reward, and possibly in a short space of time.